LinJiaShen/PointCloud/Algorithms/feature-based/feature-extract/FCGF/readme.md

 4. Pytorch v1.6 or higher
 5. MinkowskiEngine v0.5 or higher
 <br>
-Warning: The MinkowskiEngine do not support Windows, please make sure that you are install under the Linux system.
+**Warning: The MinkowskiEngine do not support Windows, please make sure that you are install under the Linux system.** <br>
 ```
 conda create -n py3-fcgf python=3.7
 conda activate py3-fcgf